menu

 Conclusion

-Malicious Application can use the following method, bypassing all the required permission to upload sensitive information from your phone to their remote server.
-If you have any related query, you can comment on my post, and I will get back to you promptly.
+Malicious applications can bypass all the required permissions to upload sensitive information from your phone to their remote server.
+If you have any related queries, you can comment on my post, and I will get back to you promptly.

-The code for the Zero Permission Application can be found in my GIT Repository, The application is released under GPL License, please give proper credits and citation when you use the code :)
+The code for the Zero Permission Application can be found in my GIT Repository.
+The application is released under a GPL License.
+Please give proper credits and citations when you use the code :)